Fedihosting-Foundation-Forks/fep/fep/c648/fep-c648.md

 By default, implementations SHOULD NOT allow read access to the `blocked` collection to any actor other than the user that owns the collection.

 Some users may want to share their blocklist with other actors.
 Shared blocklists are an important tool for user safety on monolithic social networks and on the social web.
 Implementations MAY allow a user to share their `blocked` collection with other actors.
-Implementations SHOULD inform the actor of the risks of sharing their blocklist with the wrong actors.
+Implementations SHOULD inform the user of the risks of sharing their blocklist with the wrong actors.

 ## Implementations